hartleyfamily.uk - HARTLEY Surname - YDNA Haplogroup-I1 Z140,Z141 > F2642 > FGC2490/Y1854 > FGC2491/Y1884/S2158 > FGC2502 > Y2967+ Branch

 ALSTON family specifically descended from John Creffield ALSTON [1783-1860] of Great Cornard, Suffolk [Parents: Thomas ALSTON of Suffolk and Hannah CREFFIELD of Essex].
 John married Lydia ALGER and had 14 children.
 Predicted YDNA I-FGC2494+ Branch

-ALSTON > NIELSEN match 360 years distant from one another [predicted by William Hartley] so , this ALSTON line is closely linked to Danes, so ENGLAND > DENMARK or DENMARK > ENGLAND ??
+ALSTON > NIELSEN match 360 years distant from one another [predicted by William Hartley based on STR markers] so , this ALSTON line is closely linked to Danes, so ENGLAND > DENMARK or DENMARK > ENGLAND ??

 Denmark: